Indians' Carlos Santana: Positioned on bench Monday

 Santana is not in the lineup for Monday's game against the Giants, Paul Hoynes of Cleveland.com reports.

-Santana has been a mainstay in the Indians' lineup this season but will find himself on the bench as the Indians go without a designated hitter in their interleague matchup with the Giants.
-Edwin Encarnacion will take over first base duties, batting cleanup.
+Santana has been a mainstay in the Indians' lineup this season, but he'll find himself on the bench as the Indians go without a designated hitter in their interleague matchup with the Giants.
+Edwin Encarnacion will take over at first base.

 More News